New To Virginia

 A two-year registration costs twice the annual fee and provides added convenience for our customers.
 However, the two- year renewal option is not available for vehicles with a gross weight of 55,000 pounds or more, vehicles registered under the International Registration Plan or uninsured vehicles.

 As a courtesy, DMV will mail renewal reminders to you prior to the expiration date of your registration.
 To receive reminders on time, be sure to update your address with DMV.
-You can renew your vehicle registration online, by telephone, or by mail.
+You can renew your vehicle registration online or by mail.

 Keep the registration card with you whenever you operate the vehicle.

 DMV will issue you two license plates, two decals showing the expiration date, and a registration card.
 Apply the decals as indicated on the plates, then place the plates on the front and rear of your vehicle so that they are securely fastened and clearly visible.
 If your vehicle is a motorcycle, DMV will issue you just one license plate for the vehicle.

 It is illegal to mount license plates frames, colored glass, plastic or any other type of covering on your license plates that alters or obscures the letters, numbers, decals or the state where the vehicle is registered, and when the registration expires.

 Window Tinting/Sun-shading Requirements

 If you are titling and registering a vehicle that has sun-shading, you need to be aware of Virginia law.
 Virginia’s sun-shading requirements for the minimum percent of light allowed are as follows for any motor vehicle operated on Virginia highways:

 - front side windows – 50%